AmasaDelano/dungeon-land/markdown/05_Moves_Discussion.md

 The knowledge you get is like consulting a bestiary, travel guide, or library.
 You get facts about the subject matter.
 On a 10+ the GM will show you how those facts can be immediately useful, on a 7–9 they’re just facts.

-On a miss the GM’s move will often involve the time you take thinking.
+On a 6-, the GM’s move will often involve the time you take thinking.
 Maybe you miss that goblin moving around behind you, or the tripwire across the hallway.
 It’s also a great chance to reveal an unwelcome truth.

 Just in case it isn’t clear: the answers are always true, even if the GM had to make them up on the spot.
 Always say what honesty demands.